-There’s a Difference Between a Creditor and a Collection Agency
+2. There’s a Difference Between a Creditor and a Debt Collection Agency

-If you don’t recognize the name of the company contacting you, it doesn’t necessarily mean they are calling the wrong person.
-Once an account has been delinquent for a certain amount of time, most creditors will either send your debt to a collection agency or sell it to them for a fraction of what you owe.
+If you don’t recognize the name of the debt collection company contacting you, it doesn’t necessarily mean that the debt collector is calling the wrong person.
+Once an account has been delinquent for a certain amount of time, most creditors will either send your debt to a debt collector or sell it to them for a fraction of what you owe.
 This process is called a charge off.

-Once your debt has been charged off, collection agencies try to make a profit from your debt by getting you to pay the same amount as before.
+Once your debt has been charged off, debt collectors try to make a profit from your debt by getting you to pay the same amount as before.
 To do this, they may use more aggressive debt collection tactics on the phone to pressure you into paying.
-Even though it’s not illegal for debt collectors to call you, there are certain things they cannot do when they call.
+Even though it’s not illegal for debt collectors to call you, there are certain things debt collectors cannot do when they call.

 Under the Fair Debt Collections Practices Act (FDCPA), it’s illegal for debt collectors to:

-Debt collectors can call, text, or send you letters—but they can’t contact you at unreasonable times, like before 8AM or after 9PM, unless you agree to it.
+- Contact you at unreasonable hours: Debt collectors can call, text, or send you letters—but debt collectors cannot contact you at unreasonable times, like before 8AM or after 9PM, unless you agree to it.

-Debt collector cannot threaten to harm you, use obscene or profane language, or repeatedly use the phone to annoy you.
+- Harass or threaten you: Debt collectors cannot threaten to harm you, use obscene or profane language, or repeatedly use the phone to annoy you.

-It’s illegal for a debt collector to make false claims about you or themselves when they are trying to collect a debt.
-For example, a debt collector may not claim that they are an attorney or government representative, claim that you committed a crime, or misrepresent the amount you owe.
+- Make false statements or misrepresent themselves in any way: It’s illegal for a debt collector to make false claims about you or themselves when they are trying to collect a debt.
+For example, a debt collector cannot claim that they are an attorney or government representative, claim that you committed a crime, or misrepresent the amount you owe.

-To learn more about what a debt collector can and cannot do, the Federal Trade Commission has more information about the Fair Debt Collections Practices Act here.
+To learn more about what a debt collector can and cannot do, the Federal Trade Commission has more information about the Fair Debt Collections Practices Act.

 If you think a debt collector could be violating the Fair Debt Collections Practices Act, contact an attorney to see if you have any legal recourse.
 You have rights as a debtor, and there are legal consequences for creditors and collection agencies who violate those rights.

 Debt collection calls are stressful—even if the debt collector is just doing their job.
-And the truth is that debt collectors won’t stop contacting you until you pay them.
+And the truth is that debt collection calls won’t stop until you pay your debt collector.

-Getting a debt collector to agree to new terms and accept less money than you owe can be difficult.
-And even if you do, you could be missing out on savings that could help you overcome debt faster.
-That’s why people in heavy debt turn to professional debt settlement companies like Freedom Debt Relief.
-After enrolling in our program, our Debt Negotiation Experts work with creditors on your behalf to get them to accept less than you owe so you can be debt-free.
+After enrolling in our program, our Debt Negotiation Experts work with creditors and debt collectors on your behalf to get them to accept less than you owe so you can be debt-free.
 In fact, our clients could tackle their debt in as little as 24-48 months.*